-We would also normally change our timetable at the end of May but this will be delayed this year to allow as much time as possible for this year's courses to be completed.
+We would also normally change our timetable at the end of May but this may be delayed this year to allow as much time as possible for this year's courses to be completed.
+Much will depend on final decisions by SQA on whether or not we will have a full exam diet.

-Subject choices would also normally be discussed in PD lessons and in individual interviews with guidance teachers and with me.
-These interviews and discussions with parents will take place by telephone this year or via google meetings with individual pupils or with year groups.
+Subject choices will be discussed in PD lessons and in individual interviews with guidance teachers and with me.
+Discussions with parents will take place by telephone this year or via google meetings and we plan to have an on-line question and answer session before final choices are submitted.